rikaa15/sonic-rewards/README.md

   - Reward values in JSON are converted from **Wei to Ether**.
   - Transactions are saved to a `.csv` file upon execution.

-## Fetching Rebalance Frequnecy and APR from a wallet address
+## Fetching Rebalance Frequecny and APR from a wallet address

 ### 1. `user-rewards.py`
 Add your sonicscan API key to `API_KEY`.
 Run `python3 user-rewards.py` and input wallet you want to analyze for in user prompt.
 This will output a csv file of all transactions of incentives distribution with the filename `"rewards_{user_address}.csv"` as well as an output of incentives recieved.